McShelby/hugo-theme-relearn/exampleSite/content/configuration/modifications/imageeffects.en.md

 {{< /multiconfig >}}

 {{% notice note %}}
-If no extended parameter like `bg-white` in the example is set on the URL, a `class="nobg-white"` in the HTML will only be generated if a default value was set in the page's frontmatter or `hugo.toml` .
+If no extended parameter like `bg-white` in the example is set on the URL, a `class="nobg-white"` in the HTML will only be generated if a default value was set in the page's front matter or `hugo.toml` .
 {{% /notice %}}